ELEVATION AND SECTION PLANS

 Elevation and section plans for redevelopment

-Why do you need an elevation and section plan?
+Why do you need an elevation or a section drawing?

 Our typical process

 We utilise the latest surveying technology to capture our data then produce our elevation and section plans.
 Using the latest CAD software programs everything is captured and processed accurately to start producing our elevation and section plans.
 The equipment we use is state of the art, ranging from traditional total stations to 3D laser scanning or RPA (drone).
 We only use the latest software tools including AutoCAD & Revit.

 Once our plans are drafted they go through an intensive QA process via an independent audit to ensure that what we have captured is delivered to the highest levels of accuracy possible.

 - Initial consultation to ensure we can meet your needs.

 - A site visit is organised with one of our qualified technicians with the necessary data collection equipment.

 - All data is then processed via our team located in one of our offices around the Country.

 - All plans or drawings are then independently reviewed via our QA process.